Duplex Vs. Townhouse: Which Is Right For You?

 There are some key differences between a duplex and a townhouse.
 A duplex is a single structure with a single owner, featuring two residences (either side by side or upstairs and downstairs) with private entrances.
 A townhouse, on the other hand, features several dwellings that share walls and each unit is individually owned.
 Townhouses are easy to spot because they are architecturally similar and usually line the streets in a neat row.

-Of course, it’s important to understand the nuances of both types of home to determine which is compatible with your lifestyle.
-Here are some key differences:
+Of course, it’s important to understand the nuances of both types of homes to determine which is compatible with your lifestyle.

-Most townhouses share two walls with a neighbor on either side, whereas duplex residents typically only share only a single wall or floor/ceiling with one neighbor.
-That said, townhouse owners often have their own private yard, while duplex dwellers often share their outdoor space.
+Most townhouses share two walls with a neighbor on either side, whereas duplex residents typically only share a single wall or floor/ceiling with one neighbor.
+That said, townhouse owners often have their own private yard, while duplex dwellers often share common areas, including outdoor space.

 In the lease agreement, duplex owners should clarify all rules and expectations around shared driveways, yards and ambient noise in order to help mitigate conflict.

 Maintenance And Homeowner Association Fees

 With both townhouses and duplexes, you would be responsible for property maintenance.
 In a duplex, that includes fulfilling landlord duties for your tenants along with maintaining shared outdoor spaces and landscaping.